 “We’ll end up painted on the road /red and chrome /all the broken glass sparkling,” she sings in a startling verse from a (great) song called “Homemade Dynamite.”
 (I love the flute sample in that song.)

 But the house party doldrums under the microscope on Melodrama aren’t fodder for a suburban takedown.
 Instead, they’re fodder for a takedown of plastic love in general.
 Even “Homemade Dynamite’s” drunk driving PSA lands with a critique of superficial connections rather than a critique of car culture… “I guess we’re partying.”

-(There’s shallow partying in cities too.)
+(It should go without saying: There’s shallow partying in cities too.)